reinacjr/capstone/README.md

 *   **QuoteID:** E.g. "QUO-003".
 The ID of the quote the contract is based on.
 *   **AccountID:** E.g. "ACC-003".
 The ID of the account the contract is with.
 *   **ContractNumber:** E.g. "C2025-001".
 A unique number for the contract.
-*   **Status:** E.g. "Active".
+*   **Status:** E.g. "Draft".
 The current status of the contract.
-Scope: "Draft", "Pending", "Active", "Terminated", "Expired".
+Scope: "Draft", "Pending", "Approved", "Suspended", "Completed", "Cancelled", "Expired".
 *   **StartDate:** E.g. "2025-02-01".
 The start date of the contract.
 *   **EndDate:** E.g. "2026-01-31".
 The end date of the contract.
 *   **TotalValue:** E.g. 200000.
 The total value of the contract.
 *   **BillingFrequency:** E.g. "Monthly".
 How often the contract is billed.
-Scope: "Monthly", "Quarterly", "Annually".
+Scope: "Monthly", "Quarterly", "Annually", "As Per Contract Milestones".
 *   **PaymentTerms:** E.g. "Net 30".
 The payment terms of the contract.
-Scope: "Net 30", "Net 45", "Net 60".
+Scope: "Net 30", "Net 60", "Net 90".
-*   **Description:** E.g. "Security audit and compliance services contract".
+*   **Description:** E.g. "remediation validation and retest".
 A description of the contract.
 *   **CreatedOn:** E.g. "2025-02-01".
 The date when the contract record was created.
 *   **ModifiedOn:** E.g. "2025-02-01".
 The date when the contract record was last modified.